Managing Terraform resources with remote and versioned modules

 Testing

 Make sure testing routines are in place.
-Contributors will need to demonstrate tests were successful, usually by linking a green apply in lower environments directly in the body of a pull request; automated tests should also be available so people will not have to manually do this; consistent monitoring should be available in non-production environments (perhaps without real alerting!).
+Contributors will need to demonstrate tests are successful, usually by linking a green apply in lower environments directly in the body of a pull request; automated tests should also be available so people will not have to manually do this; consistent monitoring should be available in non-production environments.
 The code itself should be robust, include assert {}, validation {}, precondition {}, postcondition {} and custom error messages whenever possible.
 QA teams should also test production release candidates in stage environments.

 Stage environment